 Again, take note of the fact that 4GB graphics cards are not uniform in performance.

-Take for instance the old NVIDIA GTX 970 released back in 2014 featuring 4GB VRAM.
-It still outperforms the newer 4GB GPUs such as the NVIDIA GeForce GTX 1650.
+For instance, the old NVIDIA GTX 970, released in 2014, features 4GB VRAM.
+It still outperforms the newer 4GB GPUs, such as the NVIDIA GeForce GTX 1650.

 Also Read: Is a 2GB Graphics Card Good for Gaming?

-So is 4GB Graphics Card Enough for Gaming?
+So is a 4GB Graphics Card Enough for Gaming?

 There are typically two types of games:

-- eSports / Popular Online Games: These include the likes of World of Warcraft, Rocket League, League of Legends.
-They do not have a robust graphics requirements
+- eSports / Popular Online Games: These include the likes of World of Warcraft, Rocket League, and League of Legends.
+They do not have robust graphics requirements.

-As such, in order to see if the 4GB graphics cards are good enough for gaming, we will need to look at these categories separately.
+As such, we will need to look at these categories separately to see if the 4GB graphics cards are good enough for gaming.

 Graphics Card Requirements for Popular Online / Esports Titles

-The following tables lists some of the popular online or eSports titles and their minimum and recommended graphics requirements.
+The following tables list popular online or eSports titles and their minimum and recommended graphics requirements.